7 Ways To Improve Accessibility in Your Home *

 -This post is in collaboration with Axess2-

 If you or someone you know suffers with mobility problems then making sure your home or their home is a safe and accessible place is a must.
-In this post I'm talking about some of the ways in which could help to improve accessibility and make life a little easier.
+In this post, I'm talking about some of the ways in which could help to improve accessibility and make life a little easier.

-1) You could put hand rails in key areas such areas where there are stairs and also by any toilet in the household.
-This can help the person in need who needs the extra help to lower themselves onto the toilet and also to help push themselves back up again.
+1) You could put hand rails in key areas such as stairs, by any toilet in the household as well as in the shower and/or bath.
+This can help the person in need who needs the extra help to have something to hold on to whilst they sit down on the loo or whilst getting in and out of the bath or shower.
 You can also add a raised toilet seat which can make it easier to sit down and stand up as it reduces the distance the person has to go before they reach the seat.

-3) Something else which I personally find really helpful when my chronic pain is flaring is having a proper shower stool in the bath as it provides a safe and sturdy place to sit when I'm showering and reduces the chance of causing any more strain and discomfort if my pain is already flaring up.
+Something else which I personally find really helpful when my chronic pain is flaring is having a proper shower stool in the bath as it provides a safe and sturdy place to sit when I'm showering and reduces the chance of causing any more strain and discomfort if my pain is already flaring up.
 It also has a handy push-button height adjustment system so you can choose how high or low you want the seat.

 4) You could consider installing a lift in your home if you have limited mobility or if you use a wheelchair or mobility scooter.
 There are many different Types of Platform Lifts you can choose from and these lifts in particular are designed to help wheelchair/mobility scooter users to access other levels of a building at ease.